Upper Peninsula of Michigan: History

-The first known inhabitants of the Upper Peninsula were tribes speaking Algonquian languages.
+The first known inhabitants of the Upper Peninsula were tribes speaking Algonquian languages, specifically the Algonquian branches of Ojibwe and Menominee.
 They arrived roughly around 800 C.E. and subsisted chiefly from fishing.
-Early tribes included the Menominee, Odawa, Ojibwa, Nocquet, Potawatomi. Étienne Brûlé of France was probably the first European to visit the peninsula, crossing the St. Marys River around 1620 in search of a route to the Far East.
+Early tribes included the Menominee, Odawa, Ojibwe, Nocquet, and Potawatomi.

-French colonists laid claim to the land in the 17th century, establishing missions and fur trading posts such as Sault Ste.
-Marie and St. Ignace.
+Étienne Brûlé, an explorer and Catholic missionary working on behalf of the colony of New France under the tutelage of fellow explorer Samuel de Champlain, was the first known European to visit the peninsula.
+Accompanied by Wendat tribesmen, he is recorded to have sailed the St. Marys River around the year 1620 in search of a route to the Far East.
+French colonists subsequently laid claim to the land in the 17th century, with other European explorers and missionaries (including Jacques Marquette) mapping the area and engaging with Indians throughout the century and into the 1700s.
+The government of New France set about establishing missions and fur trading posts such as Sault Ste.
+Marie and St. Ignace, Sault Ste.
+Marie (est. 1668) being the oldest European settlement in Michigan and the site of Native American settlements for centuries, including the contemporary Sault Tribe of Chippewa Indians.
+By 1680, the major Ojibwe communities on the peninsula were in the Sault, L’Anse, and on Grand Island.

 Following the end of the French and Indian War (part of the Seven Years' War) in 1763, the territory was ceded to Great Britain.
-Sault Ste Marie is the oldest European settlement in Michigan and the site of Native American settlements for centuries.

-American Indian tribes formerly allied with the French were dissatisfied with the British occupation, which brought new territorial policies.
+American Indian tribes who formerly allied with the French were dissatisfied with the British occupation, which brought new territorial policies.
 Whereas the French cultivated alliances among the Indians, the British postwar approach was to treat the tribes as conquered peoples.
 In 1763, tribes united in Pontiac's Rebellion to try to drive the British from the area.
 American Indians captured Fort Michilimackinac, at present-day Mackinaw City, then the principal fort of the British in the Michilimackinac region, as well as others and killed hundreds of British.
 In 1764, they began negotiations with the British, resulting in temporary peace and changes in objectionable British policies.

 Although the Upper Peninsula nominally became United States territory with the 1783 Treaty of Paris, the British did not give up control until 1797 under terms of the Jay Treaty.
 As an American territory, the Upper Peninsula was still dominated by the fur trade.
 John Jacob Astor founded the American Fur Company on Mackinac Island in 1808; however, the industry began to decline in the 1830s as beaver and other game were overhunted.